near/community/meetings/chain-wg.md

 - Done: PR for storage fix is basically done.
 Need approvals from Frol and Nikolay; thought about parallel runtime
 - Todo: work on parallel runtimes

+Alex Logunov:
+- Done: Fixed previous implementation of restoring receipts, solved cases when an epoch starts with empty chunks, implemented tests.
+- Todo: Address comments on the PR and finish it.

 Discussion: split of transaction and receipt gas limit

+### Chain

+Discussion: Use on-disk hashtable based storage instead of rocksdb to achieve better storage read and write performance.

 ## May 3rd, 2021